 back to top>

 GREEN Unfired.
-Pottey is green when it is still in the clay state but dry and hard not plastic.
+Pottery is green when it is still in the clay state but dry and hard, not soft and floppy.
 Before it is fired.

 GREEN SPOT Pottery fault.
 Can be serious in the manufacture of sanitary fireclay.
 The green spot is large (about an inch across - 2.5-3 cms diameter) and of an intense colour.
 Main cause is the presence of copper in the raw clay or from contamination by a particle of copper.

 GREENWARE Unfired ware.
 Dry and harder than leather hard.
 When it has been finally inspected it is ready for firing.

 GREEN STRENGTH Description of the mechanical strength of greenware which is unfired, dry and reasonably hard.
 Clays of high green strength handle well during production, thus lowering losses in handling.
 Porcelains often have very low green strength but stoneware and fireclay typically have high green strength.
 Ball clays can be added to a recipe to impart green strength.
 Kaolin has low green strength.
 Binders are also added to bodies to increase green strength.
 Bodies of high green strength dry slower.

 GREEN HOUSE (GREY NICE) Department in a potbank.
 Heated room containing greenware which is constantly drying and which is ready for inspection (looking ever) and storage prior to firing.

 GREY NICE Dialect.
 Nice and warm place under glass for growing plants.
 Also the department in a potbank where clay pieces are dried and looked over before the biscuit fire.

 GRINDER / POLISHER Occupation.
 Biscuit or Glost Warehouse.
 Grinds or polishes off imperfections on biscuit or glost ware, usually as part of the rework process, using a lathe and grinding wheel.
 The polisher removes pin marks from back of flat ware items that won’t go through a ginetting machine.